xzel23/cabe/README.md

 - When debugging, sometimes line numbers were off and the debugger showed a message that source code and class file didn't match.

+## Version 2.0.1

+- Revert combining of assertions because the JVM does not seem to recognize the changed assertion pattern which leads to a noticable slowdown when running with assertions disabled.
+- Make sure instrumented classes are released when an exception occurs during compilation.

 ## Version 2.0

 To solve the issues described above, I decided to do a full rewrite.
 I switched to working on the byte code instead